What is FUE?

-Transection is when the hair shaft is cut or damaged with the punch during the extraction method.
+Transection is when the hair shaft is dissected with the punch during the extraction method.
 Transection rate gets better with practice.
 Dr. Behnam has been performing Follicular Unit Extractions since 2008 and he performs them routinely.
 His transection rates are around 0.9% to 2.1%.

-Does the patient have to shave his/her head before the Follicular Unit procedure?
+Does the patient have to shave his/her back of head for the Follicular Unit Extraction procedure?

-No, we will shave the needed area in the donor section ourselves.
+Yes, we will shave the needed area in the donor section.
 The area will grow back within 10 days.
-Longer hair in the donor area is beneficial because we can shave below your long hair and the area can be covered with your long hair.
+Longer hair in the donor area is beneficial because we can shave below your long hair and the area can be covered with long hair.